Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Minister believes that innovation needs to go into depth.
 For example, with History, if teaching and testing are only quantitative, the subject cannot be attractive.
 That is also not what History needs to bring to students in terms of cognition, thinking, intelligence, and emotion.

-In Literature, Mr. Son said we must find a way to make Literature a tool for human development, cultivating emotions, attitudes, and personality, not just a story that delves deeply into the text.
-"The purpose of Literature does not stop at the text but at people.
+In Literature, Mr. Son said we must find a way to make Literature a tool for human development, cultivating emotions, attitudes, and personality, not just a story that delves into the text.
+"The purpose of Literature does not stop at the text but is people.
 We still have one more step to change," he said.

 The innovation of teaching and learning methods has been mentioned many times by the Ministry in documents and conferences on the implementation of the new general education program, because one of the goals of the program is to emphasize personalization, helping students develop their qualities and abilities.
 Therefore, the traditional teaching method of one-way knowledge transfer from teachers to students, reading and copying is no longer suitable.